logo

 If you’re new to investing, Freetrade could suit you well.
 The good-looking and well-designed app does a great job of paring things down and translating the bewildering world of investing into something relatable, digestible and enjoyable.

-That said, as Freetrade doesn’t offer ready-made portfolios and there is no ‘robo-advice’ type of help with investment decisions, this is a DIY platform for those who feel confident enough to make their own investment decisions.
+That said, as Freetrade doesn’t offer A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo and there is no ‘robo-advice’ type of help with investment decisions, this is a DIY platform for those who feel confident enough to make their own investment decisions.
 That means understanding the basic principles of investing (building a diverse portfolio, understanding risk and your tolerance to risk, and the importance of thinking long-term) and being comfortable undertaking your own research into which stocks/ETFs to invest in.
 Freetrade does also provide some beginner guides to help you learn and the social trading element of Freetrade is a great resource.

 More experienced investors looking for a greater choice of assets, instruments, and sophisticated research tools will want something more than Freetrade offers.
 You can’t short-sell on Freetrade, for example, as you can on eToro and Trading 212.